toniPortillo/pokerPlamTFG/README.md

 ENV MONGOHOST = <your local mongodb instance IP.>
 ENV MONGOPORT = <port assigned to your local mongodb instance>
 ENV SECRET = <key to generate the secret jwt token>
 ENV ENV = <enviroment in which the application and database are deployed.
-Write DEV for development, PRO for production and TEST por test enviroment>
+Write DEV for development, PRO for production and TEST for test enviroment>
 ```

 ### Built With